labordynamicsinstitute/ldilab-manual/_sources/33-openicpsr-preparing.md

 ```

 7. Back in the Jira popup, finalize by clicking `OK`.
 The issue will be moved to `Pending Publication`.
-8. You are not quite done yet!
-You will receive an email from openICPSR.
+8. You are **not quite done** yet!
+   - You will receive an email from openICPSR.
-   - the email needs to be forwarded to *dataeditor-queue@aeapubs.org*
+   - forward the email to *dataeditor-queue@aeapubs.org* , but **don't press send yet!**
    - manually add the **issue number** (AEAREP-xxx) into the subject line
    - delete anything in the body of the email before the "From:"
+   - Now send the email.
    - This will add the message to the Jira ticket.

-> - ICPSR does not always successfully send out a notification email for the posting of the comment.
+> ICPSR does not always successfully send out a notification email for the posting of the comment.
 If you don't receive the email, as a last resort, simply copy and paste your ICPSR comment into the Jira ticket so that we have a record.